atcs-wang/inventory-webapp-02-app-server-basics/README.md

     res.send( "<h1>Hello world!</h1>" );
 } );

-// define a route for the stuff inventory page app.get( "/stuff", ( req, res ) => {
+// define a route for the assignment list page app.get( "/assignments", ( req, res ) => {
-    res.send( "<h1>This is the stuff inventory page.</h1>" );
+    res.send( "<h1>This is the assignments list page.</h1>" );
 } );

-// define a route for the item detail page app.get( "/stuff/item", ( req, res ) => {
+// define a route for the assignment detail page app.get( "/assignments/detail", ( req, res ) => {
-    res.send( "<h1>This is the item detail page.</h1>" );
+    res.send( "<h1>This is the assignment detail page.</h1>" );
 } );
 ```

 If you haven't yet, stop your old server (`Ctrl-C` in the terminal) and run it again (`node app.js`).

-If you forget to stop your old server, you'll get an error like `Error: listen EADDRINUSE: address already in use :::8080`.
+> If you forget to stop your old server, you'll get an error like `Error: listen EADDRINUSE: address already in use :::3000`.

-In your browser, go to `localhost:8080/stuff` and `localhost:8080/stuff/item` and see the corresponding messages.
+In your browser, go to `localhost:3000/assignments` and `localhost:3000/assignments/detail` and see the corresponding messages.

-Then, try a path that wasn't defined in the routing, like `locahost:8080/notworking`.
+Then, try a path that wasn't defined in the routing, like `locahost:3000/notworking`.
 You should see a message that says `Cannot GET /notworking`.
 Express automatically handles any requests to endpoints we didn't set up routes for by sending this simple message.

-If you use Chrome or Firefox, you can open your browser's Developer Tools and see the network activity. (right-click on your browser, choose **Inspect** and open the **Network** tab).
+> If you use Chrome or Firefox, you can open your browser's Developer Tools and see the network activity. (right-click on your browser, choose **Inspect** and open the **Network** tab).
 This helps you see details about HTTP requests and responses, such as status codes.
 After opening, try hitting both valid and invalid routes again.
 The valid ones should have a status code of `200 OK` , and the invalid ones a `404 NOT FOUND`.

-### (2.3.2) Sending files in the responses
+### (2.3.2) Sending files as HTTP response

 Right now, of course, the server only sends snippets of HTML.
-We want to send our prototype HTML pages, which are the files `index.html`, `stuff.html`, and `item.html`.
+We want to send our prototype HTML pages, which are the files `index.html`, `assignments.html`, and `detail.html`.

-First, let's organize our prototype files by placing them into a new subdirectory (aka folder) called `views`.
+It's finally time to add our prototype files into our new project.
+Place them into a new subdirectory (aka folder) called `views`.

 At this point, your file structure should look something like this:
 ```
 |-node_modules
 | |-...
 |-views
+| |-assignments.html
+| |-detail.html
 | |-index.html
-| |-item.html
-| |-stuff.html
 |-.gitignore
 |-app.js
 |-package-lock.json